SoFi automated investing review

 - Make a minimum initial deposit of at least $100

-When you sign up for an account with SoFi, you’ll be asked for the following information
+When you sign up for an account with SoFi, you’ll need the following information:

 - Date of birth